 In Star Trek IV: The Voyage Home, during a global loss of power, Leningrad's power grid is described to have collapsed.
 Leningrad reverted in 1991 to its pre-revolutionary name, St. Petersburg.

 The name of the oblast, on the other hand, is still Leningrad.
 If the power grid includes the entire area, the statement is technically correct.

-Averted in the making of Zero Dark Thirty where the film was initially written as about the unsucessful hunt for Osama bin Laden.
-However, when the terrorist was assassinated US commandos, the film production was able to change the story to change the ending.
+Averted in the making of Zero Dark Thirty where the film was initially written as about the unsuccessful hunt for Osama bin Laden.
+However, when the terrorist was assassinated by US commandos, the film production was able to change the ending to fit this.

 In a bit of a meta-entry, several techno-thrillers and what-if war novels from 1978's The Third World War though 1984's Red Storm Rising to 1990's Sword Point, all written prior to The Great Politics Mess-Up have World War III end up in a status quo ante peace treaty, where other than a few million dead, the Superpowers continue their struggle against each other as if nothing happened!
 It was almost as if no author could remember a time before the two super powers, or imagine a time after them.